 Cholesterol blood tests help you and your doctor better understand your risk for heart disease, stroke, and other problems caused by blocked arteries.

-Some guidelines recommend having the first test done at age 20.
 Everyone should have their first screening test by age 35 for men, and age 45 for women.
+Some guidelines recommend starting at age 20.

-People who have diabetes, heart disease, stroke, or high blood pressure should always have a cholesterol test done, no matter what their age.
+People who have diabetes, heart disease, stroke, high blood pressure, or a strong family history of heart disease should have a cholesterol test done at an earlier age.

 Follow-up testing should be done:

-The desired values in most healthy adults are:
+The desired values in most healthy adults without risk factors for heart disease are:

 Note: Normal value ranges may vary slightly among different laboratories.
 Talk to your doctor about the meaning of your specific test results.